 Versatility.
 With it’s understated elegance, concrete can complement a range of settings ranging from vintage and french provincial to modern, industrial and eclectic styles.

 It’s personal.
 Because each piece is hand-cast, you can make it your own by choosing what goes into the mix (see below)!

 It’s environmentally friendly.
-That’s right all you tree huggers, it’s actually kinder to mother nature. which means less waste.
+It’s actually kinder to mother nature.
 We like to go one step further and use recycled glass, timber and metals in our products, which means less waste.
 In the disposable society that we live in, our concrete products are strong, durable and if properly maintained, will never need replacing.

 It’s healthier.
 Mechanically polished concrete does NOT support the growth of moulds or dust mites, because there are no tiny cracks or crevices to collect dirt and debris, which can be a common breeding ground for all the little nasties!
 So all you asthma and allergy sufferers get on board.